JianhengZhao/Harvest-Choice/README.md

 ### Codes Steps
 The sequence to run this model includes:
 1. Data setup: This step should be run via the Data_Clean.R with the original data file Data_V0.csv, generating results output Data_Clean.CSV.
 2. Growth Vloum: This step should be run via the Growth.
-R with the Growth.csv.
+R with the Growth.csv, generating parameters output Growth_Est.csv
 3. Harvest Intensity: This step should be run via the Intensity.
 R with the Data_Clean.csv, generating results output Data_CleanV2.csv.
-4. Harvest Choice: This step should be run via the
+4. Harvest Choice: This step should be run via the Harvest.R with the Data_CleanV2.csv.